 Statistics show how location may, not necessarily dictate, but influence the salary for a this job.
 This is seen by the information given for various areas of the country.

-That also translates into $19.32 to $22.90 per hour – keeping in mind that these are the averages, we are reminded that when we ask how much do dental assistants make, some are making less and many are making more than these median figures provided.
+That also translates into $19.58 to $21.06 per hour – keeping in mind that these are the averages, we are reminded that when we ask how can you make, some are making less and many are making more than these median figures provided.

 There also statistics available regarding major Metropolitan Divisions.
 From these numbers we can see further variance in how location may affect a dental assistant salary.